Macquiarie Neuro Surgery & Spine

 What is Chiari malformation?

+Chiari malformation is a structural abnormality that forms during foetal development.
 The cerebellum is the back part of your brain, and it coordinates balance and movement.
 Normally, the cerebellum is found within your skull.
 In patients with Chiari malformation, part of the cerebellum is squeezed out into the upper spinal canal.

 What are the symptoms of Chiari malformation?